nproellochs/SentimentDictionaries/README.md

 This library contains the following dictionary resources in CSV format.

--   **Movie reviews dictionary** : This dictionary contains words that feature a positive or negative connotation in IMDb movie reviews (DictionaryIMDB.csv),
+-   **Movie reviews dictionary** : This dictionary contains words that feature a positive or negative connotation in IMDb movie reviews (DictionaryIMDB.csv).
 -   **Financial filings dictionary**: This dictionary contains words that feature a positive or negative connotation in U.S. regulated 8-K filings (Dictionary8K.csv).

 The individual columns of each dictionary are as follows: